LCPQ/MSQM/content/presentations.md

 **Path integral for the quartic oscillator: An approximate analytic expression for the partition function**

 Using a path integral formalism we derive an approximate analytic expression for the partition function of the quartic anharmonic oscillator $V(x) = \frac{1}{2} \omega^2 x^2 + g x^4$.
 From the partition function we also derive explicit expressions for the ground- and first-excited state energies $E_0(g)$ and $E_1(g)$, respectively.
 Quite remarkably, these energies are found to be accurate for the whole range of the coupling constant $g$.
 In addition, both the weak- and strong-coupling expansions are qualitatively reproduced.
-We believe that our approximate explicit partition function reproducing the key features of the exact partition function defines an interesting model to investigate the properties of the quartic oscillator.
+We believe that our approximate explicit partition function reproducing the key features of the exact partition function defines an interesting model to investigate the properties of the quartic oscillator [1].

+[1] M. Caffarel, "Path integral for the quartic oscillator: A simple analytic expression for the partition function", arXiv:2312.09859 [quant-ph].

 <img src="/img/MCaffarel.jpg" width="600">